A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical Chambers: System Architecture

 \section{System Architecture}

-The suggested system is divided into two primary modules, the \textit{Patients' Corner} and the \textit{Doctor's Corner}, as illustrated in Fig.~\ref{fig:system-architecture-block-diagram}.
-Each module is based on an ATmega32 microcontroller that handles queue management, sensor acquisition, and data synchronization.
-While maintaining dependable communication via wired or optional wireless (HC-05) links, this modular separation guarantees that user interaction (patient-side) and medical supervision (doctor-side) remain logically and physically distinct.
+The suggested system is divided into two primary modules, the patient's corner and the doctor's corner, as shown in Fig.~\ref{fig:system-architecture-block-diagram}.
+The separation is intentional: the patient-side workflow (data entry and sensing) and the doctor-side workflow (review and queue control) remain logically and physically distinct, while a single ATmega32 core coordinates the overall operation to keep the design low-cost and easy to deploy in compact medical chambers.